STEAM in Education

 The crime scene investigation is an exciting mixture of theatrical skills, pupil collaboration and natural science.
 The students face a brutal murder scene inside the research lab of a hospital.
 They are presented with a number of suspects, and six different evidence materials that lead them to the murderer and the victim.
 With joined forces and the combined use of knowledge in biology the students solve and later explain the murder.
 The social crisis of the development of new antibiotics is at the heart of the crime scene and blood analysis, DNA, microscopy, and fingerprints sort out the suspects one by one.
 An investigation of both the crime but also the art and beauty of natural science.

-(E14) The Art of Chemistry Across the Ages, P. Egan (GB)
+(E14) The Art of Chemistry Across the Ages, P. Egan (UK)

 Institution: Brighton College